Soccer at the 1999 Pan American Games – Women's tournament

 The women's football (soccer) tournament at the 1999 Pan American Games was the inaugural edition of a women's football competition at Pan American Games.
 This first edition was held in Winnipeg between July 23 and August 7.

-The tournament was won by the United States U18 team after beating Mexico 1–0 in the final.
+The tournament was won by the United States after beating Mexico 1–0 in the final.

 The women's competition was held for the first time.